Studio Olafur Eliasson

 Studio Olafur Eliasson was founded in 1995 by Danish-Icelandic artist Olafur Eliasson.
-Based in Berlin, the studio currently comprises about 90 people, from architects, craftsmen, and specialised technicians, to art historians and archivists.
+Based in Berlin, the studio's team comprises craftspeople and specialised technicians, architects, archivists and art historians, web and graphic designers, filmmakers, cooks, and administrators.
+As of 2014, the studio employed approximately 90 people.
 Working closely with the artist, the studio team engages in experiments; develops, designs, and produces artworks, exhibitions, and architectural projects; and communicates and contextualises Eliasson's work.
-Further architectural projects include the Serpentine Gallery Pavilion 2007, London, with Kjetil Thorsen; Your rainbow panorama, for ARoS Aarhus Kunstmuseum, 2011; and the Harpa concert hall & conference center in Reykjavik, Iceland, for which Studio Olafur Eliasson, together with Henning Larsen Architects and Batteríid architects, received the Mies van der Rohe Award 2013.
+Further architectural projects include the Serpentine Gallery Pavilion 2007, London, with Kjetil Thorsen; Your rainbow panorama, for ARoS Aarhus Kunstmuseum, 2011; and the Harpa concert hall & conference center in Reykjavík, Iceland, for which Studio Olafur Eliasson, together with Henning Larsen Architects and Batteríid architects, received the Mies van der Rohe Award 2013.
+In 2014, Eliasson co-founded Studio Other Spaces, an affiliated office for art and architecture, with German architect Sebastian Behmann.
+The office focuses on interdisciplinary and experimental building projects and artworks for public space.

 Institut für Raumexperimente

-Established in 2009, the Institut für Raumexperimente (Institute for Spatial Experiments) is an educational research project initiated by Olafur Eliasson, and is affiliated with the College of Fine Arts at the Berlin University of the Arts (UdK).
-The school is run by Olafur Eliasson together with Eric Ellingsen and Christina Werner, and runs for five years until Spring 2014.
-The institute is housed within the studio building, and plays an integral part within the dynamic of the studio's creative activities:
+The Institut für Raumexperimente (Institute for Spatial Experiments) was a five-year educational research project initiated by Olafur Eliasson, affiliated with the College of Fine Arts at the Berlin University of the Arts (UdK), which ran from 2009 to 2014.
+It was co-directed by Olafur Eliasson, Eric Ellingsen, and Christina Werner.
+The institute was housed within the studio building, and played an integral part within the dynamic of the studio's creative activities:

 "The practice I have developed makes me believe in my works and studio as agents in the world.
 And just as my works and studio participate in a continual exchange with their environment, with the times in which they exist, so too does the school." - Olafur Eliasson.

-The program of the Institut für Raumexperimente - including lectures, workshops and experiments - is a part of the curriculum of the professor's class.
+The programme of the Institut für Raumexperimente — including lectures, workshops and experiments — was part of the curriculum of the professor's class.
 A full archive of past events is available on the website.
+Since 2015, the Institut für Raumexperimente e.V., a non-profit registered association, has maintained the institute's online archive and continues to develop projects with select partners.

 Take Your Time publication series

 An in-house production, TYT (Take Your Time) presents current research and projects by Olafur Eliasson and the studio in the format of an intermittently recurring magazine, with an emphasis on the process of developing and testing ideas and artworks.
-First published in 2007, Studio Olafur Eliasson has published three volumes to date, all available as PDF download in addition to physical publication:
+First published in 2007, the series has expanded to at least seven volumes as of 2017: